 The Healthy Homes Demonstration Grant Program develops, demonstrates, and promotes cost-effective, preventive measures for identifying and correcting residential health and safety hazards.
 The Notice of Funding Availability is published online.

-HUD awards Healthy Homes Demonstation grants to not-for profit, for-profit firms located in the United States, state and local governments, federally recognized Indian Tribes and colleges and universities.
+HUD awards Healthy Homes Demonstration grants to not-for-profit, for-profit firms located in the United States, state and local governments, federally recognized Indian Tribes, and colleges and universities.
 Unfortunately, HUD does not make awards directly to individuals.

 How to Apply